du5t/spaceship/spaceship-schema.md

 **key characteristics:**

 - independence from centralised, terrestrial-bound and mapped networks
-- structural protections against out-of-galaxy actors, such as denial-of-service, attacks on protocols
+- structural protections against out-of-galaxy (or universe) attacks, such as denial-of-service, attacks on protocols
 - no essential topographic borders: free entry to any spaceship